Canadian Visitor Visa

 • Conduct market research or site visits

-• Receive training or provide training to employees of Canadian company
+• Receive training or provide training to employees of a Canadian company

 • Participate in international exhibitions or trade shows